-The outcomes of remote online visits to public libraries included obtaining needed information, well the information addressed the reason or need for using remote online access to the public library, whether the information led to a favorable or negative outcomes, and whether there was too much irrelevant information.
+The outcomes of remote online visits to public libraries included obtaining needed information, how well the information addressed the reason or need for using remote online access to the public library, whether the information led to a favorable or negative outcomes, and whether there was too much irrelevant information.
 Survey respondents were asked about the various outcomes resulting from their last remote online visits to a public library.

-In most remote online visits, adults obtained some or all of the information they were looking for (55% and 39%, respectively).
+In most remote online visits, adults obtained all or some of the information they were looking for (39% and 55% respectively).
 In only 6 percent of the visits did they fail to obtain the information they sought.